Person-Centric Annotations of LAION-400M: Auditing Bias and Its Transfer to Models: Measuring the Transfer of Dataset Gender Bias to Models

 \section{Measuring the Transfer of Dataset Gender Bias to Models}

 We aim to develop and test hypotheses about how dataset imbalances lead to model bias, similar to studies on scaling laws that predict foundation model performance \citep{kaplan2020scaling,hoffmann2022training}.
 Our exhaustive labels allow us to systematically study this relationship for the first time, whereas previous work relied on comparisons with proxy statistics, such as data from the U.S. Bureau of Labor Statistics \citep{luccioni2023stable,cheong2024investigating}.
 In this work, we evaluate \textit{first-order bias transfer}, which is the extent to which model bias is linearly related to the co-occurrence frequency of a target concept and a bias variable (e.g., gender) within the dataset.
-We leave the exploration of \textit{second-order bias transfer} for future work, which measures how the co-occurrence of other concepts in alt-text captions influences bias \citep{schrouff2024mind,zhang2024co}.

 \mypara{Social Categories for Bias Evaluation} We calculate dataset bias and model bias using two taxonomies of social categories.
 First, \citet{hamidieh2024identifying} propose So-B-IT, which organizes 405 keywords into nine categories, such as \enquote{Appearance} or \enquote{Healthcare}.
 Second, \citet{guilbeault2024online} evaluate gender bias in online image search results across 3488 social categories, which include a variety of social roles and occupations like \enquote{sailor}, \enquote{client}, or \enquote{homeowner}.
 From both resources, we only use words that appear as lemmas in the English WordNet \citep{miller1995wordnet}.
 This process yields a total of 3710 combined social categories.
 Of these, we only consider categories that appear at least 100 times in LAION-400M to reliably estimate dataset bias.
 This filtering leaves 2261 categories from \citet{guilbeault2024online} and 356 categories from So-B-IT.